 Which is one of the reasons I wanted to try seaweed pasta.
-It’s not actually got any flour or eggs in; it’s not a pasta with a little seaweed powder added.
-It’s just long strands of seaweed, harvested and dried, which we rehydrate and then add to other pasta dishes.
+There is no flour or eggs in it; it’s not a pasta with a little seaweed powder added.
+This is just long strands of seaweed, harvested and dried, which we rehydrate and then add to other pasta dishes.
 I got a useful little pamphlet with mine which recommended only doing, say, 1/4 seaweed to 3/4 ordinary pasta (in my case gluten-free spaghetti).

 Soak the seaweed in cold water for 45-90 minutes – this takes out the maximum sea/fish smell.
 Cook the pasta according to instructions.

 Meanwhile, in a large saucepan (becuase this is going to hold the whole of your finished dish) fry the bacon in the olive oil over a high heat for 5 minutes to render the fat.
 Add the onion and garlic and cook for a further 5 minutes.
-Add the cream and pesto/pasta sauce, plus the beaten egg if you are using it, plus a few good grindings of black pepper.
+Then, add the cream and pesto/pasta sauce, plus the beaten egg if you are using it, plus a few good grindings of black pepper.

 Add the drained seaweed (some people keep the water and drink it as a broth but I tasted it – admittedly cold – and it was a bit too seawatery for me).
 Drain the pasta once it’s cooked and add to your main pan, and mix everything together.
 Sprinkle over parsley and garnish with parmesan shavings.
 Really good actually.
 My kids and husband even ate it.